PrototypeActual/AutoHAProxy-CentOS7/README.md

 1. During the script it will open up the vi text editor so you can edit the last line

-2. The last line needs to have the server ip where it says ENTERIPOFHTTPDSERVER
+2. The last line needs to have the server ip where it says ENTERIPOFHTTPDSERVER Ex. server Apache1 192.168.1.10:80 check cookie s1

-2a.
-Example below

-server Apache1 192.168.1.10:80 check cookie s1

 3. If you need to add more servers you can enter a new line with the same format as that last line.